Updated on 7/01/2026

 - Power: 1750W dual top & bottom heating elements

-- Food capacity: 5.6 qt (fits a 12″ pizza or four toast slices); large, shallow, square-shaped basket
+- Food capacity: 5.6 qt (fits a 12″ pizza or four slices of toast); large, shallow, square-shaped basket

 - Temperature ranges: 95°F – 450°F